 The person who consumes the utility service is liable for the utility services use tax based on the price of the purchase.
-Unless the seller of the utility service is registered with the department to collect the utility services use tax on behalf, the person who consumes the utility must remit this tax on Form USU-103.
-For more information, see General Tax Information Bulletin #202 available at www.in.gov/dor/legal-resources/tax-library/information-bulletins/general-tax information-bulletins/.
+Unless the seller of the utility service is registered with DOR to collect the utility services use tax on behalf, the person who consumes the utility must remit this tax on Form USU-103.
+For more information, see General Tax Information Bulletin #202 available at www.in.gov/dor/files/reference/gb202.pdf.